marcatatem/fyi/README.md

 ## Conclusion

-Enjoy building!
+Happy building!
 Remember, the essence of this project isn't just about generating a webpage but showcasing the robust practices that can be applied to more substantial projects.